-The buildings module is directly linked to the energy access (electricity access and clean cooking access) module to take into account the growth of electricity and of alternative fuels or stoves for cooking.
-Model outputs in terms of energy demand by technology, the number of technology units deployed, buildings constructed or retrofit, are all used to calculate investments and energy expenditure.
+Model outputs in terms of energy demand by technology, the number of technology units deployed, buildings constructed or retrofitted, are all used to calculate investments and energy expenditure.
 CO2, other GHG emissions and material needs (steel, cement and aluminium) related to the buildings sector are also calculated.

-The buildings module is directly linked to the access (electricity access and clean cooking access) module to take into account the growth of electricity and of alternative fuels or stoves for cooking (see Section 11).
+The buildings module is directly linked to the energy access module in order to take into account the growth of electricity and of alternative fuels or stoves for cooking (see Section 11).

-Behaviour change
+Behavioural change

-Behavioural changes modelled within the buildings module include lower indoor air temperature settings, lower use of air conditioning, use of line-drying and cool washing, a literature review was carried out to assess the impact on energy consumption.
-Assumptions regarding the potential allowed us to assess the total impact and the resulting decrease in CO2 emissions.
+Behavioural changes modelled within the buildings module include lower indoor air temperature settings, lower use of air conditioning, use of line-drying, efficient use of lighting and appliances, optimised boiler settings and cool washing.
+A literature review was carried out to assess the impact on energy consumption.
+The potential is estimated to assess the total impact and the resulting decrease in buildings sector emissions.

-Regarding the analysis on the impact of teleworking, a literature review on the impact of working for home on the increase in residential consumption for key GEC Model regions has been carried out.
-These data have been expanded to all regions and the total increase for each fuel has been estimated.
-The maximum potential for teleworking was assessed on a country-by-country basis and based on this, the impact of teleworking on residential consumption was assessed.
+The impact of working from home is analysed based on a literature review on how much working from home increases residential energy consumption in key GEC Model regions.
+Data from the literature review have been extrapolated to all regions and the impacts on energy demand estimated by fuel.
+The maximum potential for working from home was assessed on a country-by-country basis to inform the impact on residential energy consumption.